JackSzwergold/Cheat-Sheets/content/iftop.md

 ### Basic IFTop usage.

-You can just launch IFTop with no options and it will show network traffic on the main network interface such as `en0` (Mac OS X) or `eth0` (Linux):
+You can just launch IFTop with no options and it will show network traffic on the main network interface such as `en0` (macOS) or `eth0` (Linux):

     sudo iftop